-Starter Motor Will Not Crank The Engine (Electric Start Models) POSSIBLE CAUSES
+Starter Motor Will Not Crank The Engine (Electric Start Models)

-- Blown 20 Amp fuse in the starting circuit (carburetor Models) or main power relay/accessories circuit (EFI Models).
-Refer to Maintenance section. - Outboard is not shifted to neutral position. - Weak battery or battery connections are loose or corroded. - · Ignition key switch failure. - Wiring or electrical connection faulty. - Starter motor or starter solenoid failure.
+- Blown fuse in the starting circuit.
+Refer to Maintenance section. - Outboard is not shifted to neutral position. - Weak battery or battery connections are loose or corroded. - Ignition key switch failure. - Wiring or electrical connection faulty. - Starter motor or starter solenoid failure.